manoranjith-shankar/originx-dapp/README.md

 ## originX

-originX is a NFT Charitable Raffler, a decentralized application that allows users to participate in raffles where the prizes are non-fungible tokens (NFTs).
-The raffles are organized with the purpose of raising funds for charitable causes, making it a unique and impactful way to engage the community and support philanthropic initiatives.
+originX is a Charitable NFT Raffler, a decentralized application that allows users to participate in raffles where the prizes are non-fungible tokens (NFTs).
+The raffles are organized with the purpose of raising funds for charitable causes, making it a unique and impactful way to engage with the community and support philanthropic initiatives.

-In simple words, originX is a collaboration of opensea for NFT ethusiasts and GoFundMe for donators who raise funds for a cause.
+In simple words, originX is a combination of opensea for NFT ethusiasts and GoFundMe for donators who raise funds for a cause.
 By listing their assests, NFT owners get an incentive of 5% of their set selling price (no bidding nor bargaining). while, the users buys tickets for raffles to get a chance to be a random winner of the NFT.
 On an average of **0.3 ETH** goes to charity for every **1 ETH** being raffled.

 - refer.
 [Raffle Information](https://originx-docs.0xc0d3rs.tech/overview/raffle-pool)